ThinkR-open/isc-proposal/proposal_neo4j.md

   - Getting the package released on CRAN

 > Estimated time: 1 month between the stable version on GitHub and the
-> CRAN release
+> CRAN-ready release

-### Third package: {shiny4j}
+#### Third package: `{cyphersugar}`

-{shiny4j} package will require a more complex engineering.
+`{cyphersugar}` will be implemented after these two first packages.
+It
+entails:

-  - Getting a functionnal package, released on GitHub, and get it tested by the users
+  - Getting functionnal packages, released on GitHub, and get it tested by the users
   - Write a complete documentation (package doc + Vignettes)
   - Getting the package released on CRAN

-> Estimated time: 2 to 3 months between the stable version on GitHub and
+> Estimated time: 1 month between the stable version on GitHub and the
-> the CRAN release
+> CRAN-ready release

-#### Complementary packages: {play4j} and {cyphersugar}
+#### Complementary package: {play4j}

-These packages can be considered as less central to the R-Neo4J driver.
-They will be developed in parallel with the packages previously described.
+This package can be considered as less central to the R-Neo4J driver.
+It will be developed in parallel with the packages previously described.

-As they are less fundamental to the R-Neo4J reboot and extension, they won’t be included in the grant programm.
-However, we estimate their release to be concomitant with the release of {shiny4j}.
+As it is less fundamental to the R-Neo4J reboot and extension, it won’t be included in the grant programm.
+However, we estimate its release to be concomitant with the release of `{cyphersugar}`.

 ### Communicating on the R-Neo4J reboot